ReventonC/COGS121Project/milestone4.md

 ## Account Details
 ![ss5](https://github.com/ReventonC/COGS121Project/blob/master/screenshots/m4Screen5.png)

-The changes on UI skeleton is mainly on the header and kitchen page.
-We change the display layout from flex to grid, and modify the css so that each block aligns to each other correctly.
-Instead of having simple border to divide each element, we add actural css styles to most of the elements on home page.
-We add a modal for add ingredient button too.
-Also, we unified the button style and primary colors.
+The changes on UI skeleton are mostly with the header and kitchen page.
+We changed the display layout from flex to grid, and modified the css so that each block aligns with each other correctly.
+Instead of having a simple border to divide each element, we add actual css styles to most of the elements on home page.
+We added a modal to the __Add Ingredient__ button.
+For stylistic purposes, we unified the button style and themed colors.